A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Literature Review

 \subsection{Literature on Restricted BRP Variants}

 We first give a review on existing studies on variant 1, which is the default BRP in this subsection, and then describe relevant work on variants 3 and 5.

-1) \emph{Theoretical analysis}.
+1) \textit{Theoretical analysis}.
 To the best of our knowledge, the study in \cite{Kim-2006-COR} is the first analytical one in the literature.
 As the number of relocations is the primary concern of the BRP, they give a lower bound on this number.
 Since then, this lower bound has been successively improved by different scholars \cite{Zhang-2010-Conference, Zhu-2012-IEEET-ASE, Tanaka-2016-IEEET-ASE, Quispe-2018-COR}.
 Although the lower bound of \cite{Kim-2006-COR} is rather weak, Galle et al.~\cite{Galle-2016-ORL} show that the expected minimum number of relocations approaches to it if the number of stacks grows to infinite and the priorities of blocks are uniformly distributed.
 Additionally, some upper bound estimations on that number have also been developed \cite{Caserta-2012-EJOR, Zehendner-2014-IJPR, Zehendner-2015-EJOR}.

-2) \emph{Exact tree search algorithms}.
-To directly solve the BRP problems, we note that there are three main types of tree search based exact algorithms.
+2) \textit{Exact tree search algorithms}.
+To directly solve the BRP problems, we note that there are three main types of tree search based exact algorithms, which are the fastest exact algorithms up to now.
 They are branch-and-bound (B\&B) algorithms, A* based algorithms, and other tree search algorithms.
-Simple B\&B algorithms have been developed by Kim and Hong \cite{Kim-2006-COR} and Wu and Ting \cite{Wu-2010-Conference}.
-More sophisticated B\&B algorithms are developed by Expsito-Izquierdo et al. \cite{Exp車sito-2015-ESA} and Tanaka and Takii \cite{Tanaka-2016-IEEET-ASE}.
-Along with B\&B algorithms, Zhang et al. \cite{Zhang-2010-Conference} have proposed iterative deepening A* algorithms (IDA) that take advantages of two new lower bounds and several probe heuristics \cite{Zhu-2012-IEEET-ASE}.
+Simple B\&B algorithms are developed by Kim and Hong \cite{Kim-2006-COR} and Wu and Ting \cite{Wu-2010-Conference}.
+More sophisticated B\&B algorithms are developed by Exp{\'o}sito-Izquierdo et al. \cite{Exposito-2015-ESA} and Tanaka and Takii \cite{Tanaka-2016-IEEET-ASE}.
+Along with B\&B algorithms, Zhang et al. \cite{Zhang-2010-Conference} propose iterative deepening A* algorithms (IDA) that take advantages of two new lower bounds and several probe heuristics \cite{Zhu-2012-IEEET-ASE}.
 Since then, a couple of more A* algorithms have been introduced, including \cite{Borjian-2015-arXiv} where an A* algorithm makes use of existing lower bounds and an existing upper bound, and \cite{Quispe-2018-COR} where new lower bounds and several existing lower bounds are integrated for a better performance.
 Finally, we note that Ku and Arthanari \cite{Ku-2016-COR} design a bidirectional search algorithm, which incorporates a search space reduction technique, called the abstraction method, within a tree search algorithm.